SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 11. Install blast $ mamba install blast

 ## Run Snakemake
+First run Snakefile in part1, the final output for this part is selected_probes.txt file, also check process_log.log file for any details (non_specific_probes, i.e. multiple hits).

 1. First make a dry run to see that everything is in place $ snakemake -c 1 -s Snakefile_name --use-conda -np
 2. Now run the workflow $ snakemake -c 1 --use-conda -s Snakefile_name
 3. If it gets stuck $ snakemake -c 1 --use-conda -s Snakefile_name --rerun-incomplete